 Entertain real conversations in German

 Berlin can be entertaining in an endless number of ways; hearing all the languages of the world spoken on the streets is just one of them.
 But when it comes to entertaining a good conversation in German, newcomers to Berlin will find themselves in a tough spot.
 Although you may already have made some good progress learning to speak German, you lack the right dialogue partner for an evening-long conversation.
 You usually can’t get beyond small talk when engaged in the Berlin nightlife, and it often takes place in English.
-At the deutSCHule, classes are held exclusively in German, meaning that you get to practice German oral expression on a daily basis and thus learn to speak German both quickly and effectively.
+At the deutSCHule, classes are held exclusively in German, meaning that you get to practice German oral expression regularly and thus learn to speak German both quickly and effectively.
 And if that’s not enough for you, our conversation course >Format D: gives you the opportunity to practice speaking German on intermediate- to advanced-level topics three days a week.